Adopted by President’s Cabinet 6/26/18

 Consulting for USG Vendors

 Employees are generally prohibited from consulting with or otherwise receiving compensation from a current vendor of, or an entity seeking a vendor relationship with, EGSC.
 Exceptions to this provision may be granted by the President for employees that do not supervise, regularly interact with, or participate in the selection of vendors of EGSC.
-This prohibition applies only to those employees supervising or participating in vendor selection and/or providing oversight of vendor performance and to vendors/ prospective vendors of EGSC.
 This prohibition does not apply to vendor or service relationships between USG and other government entities.

 Faculty Consulting Guidelines